qlik-oss/enigma.js/README.md

 ![/getting-started.gif](/getting-started.gif)

-You can also use a service like [unpkg](https://unpkg.com/#/) to test enigma.js directly in your browser without using node for development purposes.
+You may also use a service like [unpkg](https://unpkg.com/#/) to test enigma.js directly in your browser without using Node.js for development purposes.

-Create a html file `index.html` and insert the following contents
+Create a HTML file `index.html` and insert the following example content:

 ```html
 <script src="https://unpkg.com/enigma.js/enigma.min.js"></script>